French 'Wolf Totem' director says China censors gave him 'carte blanche'

 Annaud had crossed the Chinese government with his 1997 film, Seven Years in Tibet.
 That movie depicts a young Dalai Lama, who China says is a separatist seeking autonomy for the Himalayan region.

-Wolf Totem is set to hit theatres at a time when many ethnic Mongolians say their grazing lands have been ruined by mining and desertification and that the government has tried to resettle them in permanent houses.
+Wolf Totem is set to hit theaters at a time when many ethnic Mongolians say their grazing lands have been ruined by mining and decertification and that the government has tried to resettle them in permanent houses.

 Minority ethnic Mongolians, who make up 20 percent of Inner Mongolia's 24 million people, are demanding better protection of their lands, rights and traditions.